If you think that paedophiles are all old men that hang around toilet blocks, you’d be wrong.

 In 2009, 23-year-old Teacher Lindsay Massaro admitted having sexual encounters in her bedroom and in her car with one of her male pupils.
-Massaro was a teacher at the K-8 Frankford Elementary School in the Sussex County, New Jersey, USA.
-Massaro was still a student teacher at the time, being a senior at Centenary College in Hackettstown.
+Massaro was a teacher at the K-8 Frankford Elementary School in Sussex County, New Jersey, USA.
+Massaro was still a student-teacher at the time, being a senior at Centenary College in Hackettstown.
 She was working toward getting her state special education teaching certificate.

 Massaro told police investigators that she had a one-week long relationship with her middle school student victim.
 One of the sexual encounters with her pupil occurred in her car in Branchville.
 During another encounter, Massaro took the boy to her home in Frankford, where they had sex in her bedroom.

 She was arrested and charged with fourth-degree criminal sexual contact, third-degree endangering the welfare of a minor and second-degree sexual assault.

 The most serious charge was punishable by up to 10 years in prison.
 Massaro admitted that she had sexual encounters with the boy, but she claimed that it was a “consensual sexual relationship”.
 As part of a plea bargain agreement, she pleaded guilty to one count of second-degree sexual assault.
 The state recommended a parole supervision for life and four-year prison sentence.